-7).
-Demonstrate self-direction and originality in tackling and solving problems, describing how you act autonomously, exercising your own initiative, in planning and implementing tasks at a professional or equivalent level and how you exercise personal responsibility.
+6).
+Demonstrate self-direction and originality in tackling and solving problems, describing how you act autonomously, exercise personal responsibility and use your own initiative in planning and implementing tasks at a professional or equivalent level.

 This is about showing that you are demonstrating that you able to work on your own (autonomously), without supervision for extended periods of time, i.e. more than a day or two, making decisions and solving problems on your own, taking the initiative or lead as required.
 You need to describe how you manage your own work load, i.e. planning and prioritising.